davidellavalle/Amazon-Ecommerce/README.md

 To achieve this result I used [PyMySQL](https://pymysql.readthedocs.io/en/latest/user/index.html) (here all instructions to install it), an interface for connecting to a MySQL database server from Python.
 It implements the Python Database API v2.
 0 and contains a pure-Python MySQL client library.
 Other availbale options are MySQL/connector for Python or MySQLdb.

+More details about how to create the data source, creating the engine and the connection to Mysql are povided in the [Python notebook](https://github.com/davidellavalle/Web-Scraping/blob/main/pushtoSQL.ipynb).

 ### Legal Terms